Skip to Main Content

 • Protect your feet: If you take part in cold-weather activities, double up your socks to protect feet and toes.
 Wear a moisture-wicking pair of socks to keep the feet dry, then add a wool or wool-blended sock for warmth.
 Be sure your boots are insulated and high enough to keep snow out.

-• Avoid metal: Since metal conducts cold, take care not to touch metal surfaces with bare skin.
+• Avoid metal: Since metal conducts cold, do not to touch metal surfaces with bare skin.

 • Stay hydrated: Drink a glass of water before you head outside, and sip water or a sports drink before and throughout outdoor workouts—dehydration slows blood circulation.